SPED - Special Education

 This required course will introduce students to current issues in special education on a global level.
 Students select and explore a current issue in special education, based on a focused review of published literature.
 Examples of issues may include: inclusion, discipline, identification and classification, national assessments, curriculum standards.
 International perspectives to the selected issue are researched using published literature and reports, electronic contacts and the Internet.
 Students are expected to culminate their coursework by developing a reflective plan for further specialization in their graduate studies.

-This course will explore the topic of ethics and situations involving disability.
+This course explores the topic of ethics and professional conduct in situations involving persons with disability.
 Modern moral philosophical theories will be reviewed and applied to specific cases.
-Both margin of life issues and quality of life issues will be discussed.
+Both margin of life issues and quality of life issues are discussed.
+Codes of ethics promulgated by American Psychological Association, Council for Exceptional Children, and the Behavior Analyst Certification Board are studied, through comparative analysis of case studies.

 This course focuses on the theoretical basis and the application of metacognitive approaches to the education of exceptional students.